Successfully using grandparents for child care

 Before the care arrangement starts have a frank and fearless exchange of views on subjects such as:

-If you have clear ideas about what and when your child should eat then explain this to your relative, better still write down a meal plan and stock the fridge with food that supports the meals you have in mind.
+- Food: If you have clear ideas about what and when your child should eat then explain this to your relative.
+Better still write down a meal plan and stock the fridge with food that supports the meals you have in mind.
 Grandparents naturally want to treat their grandkids and that is fine but should be on the odd occasion and not daily.
-If you are worried about your family member's ability to cook then prepare the food in advance, explain the rules around where the child can eat (High chair?
+If you are worried about your family member's ability to cook, then prepare the food in advance, explain the rules around where the child can eat (High chair?
 Table?
-Stroller) if and when snacks are permitted and make sure you advise them on any anti-allergy protocols in your house such as no peanuts before 12 months.
+Stroller?) and if and when snacks are permitted and make sure you advise them on any anti-allergy protocols in your house such as no peanuts before 12 months.
 The thinking and information around allergens will have changed since your relative was a parent.

-It's reasonable to expect your relative to have some downtime during the day.
-If they have regular commitments or chores that need to be done then check it's okay to take your child along.
+- Downtime: It's reasonable to expect your relative to have some downtime during the day.
+If they have regular commitments or chores that need to be done, then check it's okay to take your child along.
 It's reasonable to expect them to get on with their life in the same way you would if you were home, as long it doesn't interfere with the responsibilities of caring for your child.
-If your relative naps at the same time as your child then provide them with a baby monitor to ensure they can hear the baby wake up.
+If your relative naps at the same time as your child, then provide them with a baby monitor to ensure they can hear the baby wake up.

 Relinquishing control is hard to do as a parent but is something which will pay off and as long as you maintain good lines of communication with your family member then the care arrangement should be successful.